 In addition, although you can study in English, we encourage you to master German as there are many benefits of learning German.
 Not only can you communicate better with locals, you’ll open up opportunities to work in Germany, both part-time during your studies as well as full-time on a permanent basis upon graduation.

-We’ve fully prepared over 100 students to study in Germany and the investment for our comprehensive preparation program should be counted towards the total cost of studying in Germany.
+We’ve fully prepared over 100 students to study in Germany and the investment for our comprehensive preparation programme should be counted towards the total cost of studying in Germany.

-Our University Preparation Program (UP Program) is a 15-month preparatory program for pre-u leavers who want to study in Germany.
+Our University Preparation Programme (UP Program) is a 15-month preparatory programme for pre-u leavers who want to study in Germany.
 This program includes:

-The first 9 months of the UP Program is conducted in Malaysia and the final 6 months is conducted in Aachen, Germany.
+The first 9 months of the UP Programme is conducted in Malaysia and the final 6 months is conducted in Aachen, Germany.
 Our students generally spend around €200 per month for food and personal expenses in Germany.
-Accommodation and insurance are included in the UP program fee.
+Accommodation and insurance are included in the UP Programme fee.

 A one-way flight ticket to Germany costs around RM2,500.

 It might be quite surprising, but if you’re prepared to study at a FUBC in Malaysia, you’ll be able to also study in Germany too!
 Germany has a lot to offer and we believe that you’ll gain exciting experiences, exposures, and opportunities if you choose to study in Germany.